 Thank you for choosing Telerik RadButtons!

-DropDown Button: Provides menu-like interface model within a button.
-It can be very handy for creating more simplistic UI where extensive menus and/or ComboBoxes are not needed.
+DropDown Button: Provides a menu-like interface model within a button.
+It can be very handy for creating a more simplistic UI where extensive menus and/or ComboBoxes are not needed.
 Any kind of content can be placed in the pop-up area displayed upon the activation of the button.
-Read more about this in the DropDown Button article.
+See the DropDown Button article for more details.

 Split Button: Extends the DropDown Button's functionality with an action area like in a standard button.
-The button implements the IsChecked state, too.
-Read more about this in the Split Button article.
+The Split Button implements the IsChecked state, too.
+See the Split Button article for more details.

 Toggle Button: Mimics the functionality of a check box, but has more flexibility in its design.
 It offers state management based on the check state of the control.
-Read more about this in the Toggle Button article.
+See the Toggle Button article for more details.

 Radio Button: Mimics the functionality of the radio button, but has more flexibility in its design.
-Read more about this in the Radio Button article.
+See the Radio Button article for more details.

 Path Button: Derives from RadButton, but provides the ability to set a Path alongside its content.
-Read more about this in the Path Button article.
+See the Path Button article for more details.

-Command Support: Full implementation of the Command pattern is available by using RadButtons.
+Command Support: The full implementation of the Command pattern is available by using RadButtons.
 You can build complex UIs and keep your code simple by using Commands.
-Read more about this in the Commands article.
+See the Commands article for more details.